antontutoveanu/quantum-tic-tac-toe/README.md

 Play Again?(y/n)
 ```

+## Disclaimer

-Disclaimer: The output from the quantum computer isn't always correct.
+The output from the quantum computer isn't always correct.

+Use simulator for accuracy and the quantum computer for novelty.